Go to their Facebook page to see what's going on.

 Tour de Heifer

 The tremendous success of Strolling of the Heifers's Tour de Heifer ride has brought back a trio of scenic farm-to-farm bicycle rides.
-This 2014 ride is on Sunday, June 8th.
 These mostly dirt road rides are tailored to all levels of cycling ability, with routes ranging from 15, 30 and 60 miles.
 The routes feature incredible views, farm and woodland terrain, New England villages, covered bridges and much more.
 For more information, please visit Tour de Heifer.

 Going The Distance Ride